$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 The Application Fee (Paid to the Home Office)

-The UK Skilled Worker visa application fee depends on whether your role is on the shortage occupation list and how long you plan to stay.
+The UK Skilled Worker visa application fee depends on whether your role qualifies for a lower-fee category such as the Immigration Salary List and how long you plan to stay.

 For the standard Skilled Worker route in 2026:

-If your role falls under the Health and Care Worker visa — which covers nurses, doctors, allied health professionals, and certain social care roles — the fee is lower: £298 for up to 3 years and £598 for more than 3 years.
+If your role falls under the Health and Care Worker visa — which covers eligible nurses, doctors, and allied health professionals, while overseas social care worker recruitment is excluded under the July 2025 change — the fee is lower: £324 for up to 3 years and £628 for more than 3 years.
 Health and Care visa holders are also exempt from the Immigration Health Surcharge, which is the bigger saving.

 These fees are paid online when you submit your application on the GOV.UK system.
 Payment is by credit or debit card, and the charge is in GBP.
-At current exchange rates hovering around ₦1,850–₦2,000 per pound, a standard 3-year visa application fee alone sits at roughly ₦1.3 million.
+At an exchange rate around ₦1,850 per pound, a standard 3-year visa application fee alone is roughly ₦1.5 million.

 The Immigration Health Surcharge (IHS)